 "Okay."
 He waited a few seconds, then asked, "Who's Mitch again?"
 "Gwen's brother."
 "Okay."

-"He's a big fan.
+"He's a big fan."
 "Okay."
 "Except that year you were with Dallas.
 He hated you that year."
 "He wouldn't be the first from Philly to feel that way.
 And so Mitch..." he pushed when she remained silent.

 "Oh.
 Right.
 See, this is what happened.
-I was over at Jess's house and she's pregnant and kinda feeling down because you know it's never easy and I think she's just really tired and feels left out and this is her first pup so I'm sure it'll be better when she has a few more, which apparently she and Smitty are planning to do and anyway, I was trying to make her feel better, which is a definite problem of mine, not the making feel better thing but what I do to make people feel better, which is talk ...a lot...and before I knew it I told her and the rest of her Pack about us having breakfast this morning with Bernie and they immediately began to think we were going out and I was telling them that you are not one of my gentleman callers but they didn't believe me and while I was trying to explain that no, you weren't, in comes Mitch and he hears just enough to blow it all out of proportion and I tried to stop him before he came over here and got himself killed, and I had him in my jaws of death hold but he's a male lion and it wasn't as effective on him as it is on his sister and I told him to keep his mouth shut but he didn't and now everyone in Philly thinks you're taking advantage of me and all the O'Neill males are in a rage because I' m like family, and I'm really sorry about all this."
+I was over at Jess's house and she's pregnant and kinda feeling down because you know it's never easy and I think she's just really tired and feels left out and this is her first pup so I'm sure it'll be better when she has a few more, which apparently she and Smitty are planning to do and anyway, I was trying to make her feel better, which is a definite problem of mine, not the making feel better thing but what I do to make people feel better, which is talk...a lot...and before I knew it I told her and the rest of her Pack about us having 129 breakfast this morning with Bernie and they immediately began to think we were going out and I was telling them that you are not one of my gentleman callers but they didn't believe me and while I was trying to explain that no, you weren't, in comes Mitch and he hears just enough to blow it all out of proportion and I tried to stop him before he came over here and got himself killed, and I had him in my jaws of death hold but he's a male lion and it wasn't as effective on him as it is on his sister and I told him to keep his mouth shut but he didn't and now everyone in Philly thinks you're taking advantage of me and all the O'Neill males are in a rage because I'm like family, and I'm really sorry about all this."
 Nope.
-He'd never heard anyone talk that fast while creating the longest run-on sentence in human history and doing it all in one breath.
+He'd never heard anyone talk that fast while creating the longest run-on sentence in human history-and doing it all in one breath.
 Bo was fascinated.
-And what does one have to do to be one of your gentlemen callers?"
-"Why are you asking?"
-Blayne straightened up.
-"Going out?
-You mean like on a date?" [&]quot;You're not saying anything," she observed.
+"You're not saying anything," she observed.